Idaho activist arrested for refusing to leave playground

 There has been a growing number of protests in Idaho and elsewhere over stay-at-home orders.
 Idaho has nearly 1,800 confirmed cases of COVID-19, according to a tally by Johns Hopkins University, including 51 deaths.

 Lt.
-Gov. Janice McGeachin is expected to be the keynote speaker at a rally n eastern Idaho this weekend.
+Gov. Janice McGeachin is expected to be the keynote speaker at a rally in eastern Idaho this weekend.
 On April 14, she sent a letter to Little, a fellow Republican, opposing any extension of the statewide stay-at-home order beyond April 30, saying it would be “catastrophic to our economy.”

 “I also fear the potential of a constitutional showdown between some of the people of Idaho and your administration,” she wrote.

-The governor has said the extension to April 30 is an effort slow the spread of COVID19.
+The governor has said the extension to April 30 is an effort slow the spread of COVID-19.
 “I’m always concerned and interested in the opinions of the duly elected legislators in Idaho, but as I view my responsibility on a statewide basis,” Little said.
 “I gotta do what I gotta do for the state of Idaho.”

 Some business owners have reopened in defiance of the order.
 A gym in Middleton, Idaho, reopened Monday and a bar in Nampa announced it would begin serving customers inside this weekend.
 A northern Idaho woman was given a misdemeanor citation earlier this week after refusing to shut down her yard sale.